 Owning a restricted breed of dog

-If you are the owner of a restricted dog you must notify Council within timeframes specified in the Act when the dog attacks or injures a person or animal, is lost or has died.
+If you are the owner of a restricted dog you must notify us within timeframes specified in the Act when the dog attacks or injures a person or animal, is lost or has died.

-A person must not own a restricted dog unless a certificate of compliance has been issued by Council, confirming that the enclosure in which the dog is being kept complies with the requirements of the Act.
+A person must not own a restricted dog unless a certificate of compliance has been issued by us, confirming that the enclosure in which the dog is being kept complies with the requirements of the Act.

 You could be fined up to $55,000 plus two years imprisonment if you fail to comply with the above requirements.

 |Restricted dog not registered